 A growth mindset was coined by Carol Dweck (https://hbr.org/2016/01/what-having-a-growth-mindset-actually-means) and refers to the idea that people believe that their most basic abilities can be developed through dedication and hard work.
 Modeling a mindset as a principal where you can always grow, learn, and improve positively impacts your entire community.
 The community members will feel comfortable coming to you with areas of growth for the school, confront tough issues that may impact student achievement, and work to improve as parents or teachers.

 One way to demonstrate your growth mindset is to provide opportunities for parents and teachers to give feedback.
-Parents are able to give feedback weekly through Possip and greatly appreciate being heard and valued through weekly pulse checks.
-Teachers can be sent surveys around trust and school climate so you’re able to regularly hear, value, and act on feedback to get better.
+Parents appreciate being heard and valued through the feedback they give Possip in our weekly pulse checks.
+Teachers are able to regularly hear, value, and act on feedback by the surveys around school climate.
 By confronting reality, practicing accountability, and focusing on improvement, trust in you as a leader will grow exponentially.

 Build Genuine Relationships:

-If you need more tips on this topic or want to discuss trust at your school, email me at email@example.com.
+If you need more tips on this topic, email me at email@example.com.